Three Obstacles to Pastoring and Caring for the Flock

 Example: “Nobody can tell me.”

-. not wanting to receive counsel from the old, old not wanting to
+. not wanting to receive counsel from the young, the experienced not wanting to hear

 - Pray for their humiliation.